Find Duplicate Songs by Title, Artist, Album, and Genre

 Limitations:

-• Only detects exact matches; minor tag variations may be missed.
+• Only detects exact matches; minor tag or genre variations may be missed.

 • Manual review is necessary for accuracy.